jainvipin/tutorial/README.md

 Contiv provide a way to apply isolation policies between containers groups.
 For this, we create a simple policy called db-policy, and add some rules to which ports are allowed.

-Let's start with `tutorial-node` and create the contiv-net if you start this chapter afresh i.e. after `vagrant up`
+Let's start with `tutorial-node1` and create the contiv-net if you start this chapter afresh i.e. after `vagrant up`
 ```
 vagrant@tutorial-node1:~$ netctl net create --subnet=10.1.2.0/24 contiv-net